 - 2 onions sliced into half rounds

 - 6 carrots peeled and sliced into chunks

 - 1 Tbsp salt and freshly cracked black pepper

 - Preheat oven to 400 degrees.

-- Heat vegetable oil in a roasting pan on top of stove.
+- Heat vegetable oil in a large roasting pan on top of stove.

-- Turn up to high heat and add brisket.
-Sear on both sides.
+- Salt and pepper the brisket.
+Turn up to high heat and add brisket to the pan.
+Sear on both sides until well caramelized.
 Add the rest of ingredients.
+Add the onions back into the pan.
 Bring to a boil.
 Turn off heat and place in oven.

 - Take out of oven.
 Slice and put back into sauce.
 Keep covered with foil in 300 degree oven until ready to serve.